5 of the best walnut scrubs for soft and smooth skin

 - Rinse and pat dry.

-Alternatively, you can also use natural walnut shell particles and repeat the abovementioned process to remove dead skin cells and dirt.
+Alternatively, you can also use natural walnut shell particles and repeat the process mentioned above to remove dead skin cells and dirt.

 Check out some of the best walnut scrubs available in the market